Mostafa-Samir/Classing-js/README.md

 Follow <b>Classing{js}</b> on <a href = "https://twitter.com/classing_js">Twitter</a> to keep up with what's new.

 ##Your Contributions are Valuable
-There's a lot more to be done in <b>Classing{js}</b>, and your contribution will certailny help acheving this whether it is :
+There's a lot more to be done in <b>Classing{js}</b>, and your contribution will certailny help acheving this whether it is:
 <ul>
 <li>a bug report.</li>
 <li>a code optimization.</li>